askabt/andthen/README.md

 Usage
 -----
-Include andthen using CommonJS require(), AMD require, or simple <script> tags.
+Include andthen using CommonJS require(), AMD require, or simple &lt;script> tags.
 Usage is pretty close to other deferred libraries:

 ```
 	function promiseMaker() {